Stable Limit Theorem for U-Statistic Processes Indexed by a Random Walk: Auxiliary Results

 and as a consequence for some constant $C>0$

-Furthermore we have the property of the Hoeffding-decomposition that the random variables $h_{2,l}(\xi(1),\xi(2))$ and $h_{2,l}(\xi(1),\xi(3))$ are uncorrelated, see Lee \cite{lee}, page 30.
+Furthermore we have the property of the Hoeffding decomposition that the random variables $h_{2,l}(\xi(1),\xi(2))$ and $h_{2,l}(\xi(1),\xi(3))$ are uncorrelated, see Lee \cite{lee}, page 30.
 So we can find bounds for the conditional variance of the increments of $C_{l,n}$.
 To simplify the notation, we write

 and obtain for $n_1\leq n_2\leq 2^l$